 Get a Library Card

 - Patrons should begin by clicking Apply for a Library Card.

-- After completing the online application, either email copies of your identification (driver’s license, state identification etc.) to email@example.com or bring them to curbside pickup service at one of our locations.
+- After completing the online application, either submit copies of your identification (driver’s license, state identification etc.) through our secure upload form or bring them to curbside pickup service at one of our locations.

-- If the address on the identification is incorrect, please include in your email or bring with you to curbside service something showing your name with the correct address such as a utility bill, a lease agreement, or a tax bill.
+- If the address on the identification is incorrect, please include in your submission or bring with you to curbside service something showing your name with the correct address such as a utility bill, a lease agreement, or a tax bill.

 - If you are a non-resident, the $50.00 non-resident fee can be paid online or by check through the mail once your account is set up.

 How to Apply for a Library Card in Person

 If you cannot register online, you can pick up an application for a library card through curbside pickup service or at any Chattanooga Public Library branch location when we reopen to the public.
 When you turn in your completed application make sure to include your photo ID and proof of current residence.
 Feel free to contact us with any questions.

 A Full Access library card is free for: